Home

 We will look at the Spark source code, specifically this part of it: org/apache/spark/memory.

-Let's go deeper into the Executor Memory.
+Let's go deeper into the Executor's Memory.

 Spark provides an interface for memory management via MemoryManager.
 It implements the policies for dividing the available memory across tasks and for allocating memory between storage and execution.